pampiridam/pampiridam.github.io/about.md

 I participated in master-classes of prof. Jozef Podhoranský and Viviane Spanoghe, attended the Koninklijk Conservatorium Brussel for five months via the Erasmus exchange study (2009) and also graduated in Additional Pedagogical Studies (2010) at the Academy of Music and Performing Arts in Bratislava.

-For her studies I had received several scholarships, including those from the Endowment Fund of Lívie and Václav Klaus in the academic year 2009-2010, the Endowment Fund of Rotary Club Ostrava (2010), the Czech Music Fund (2010-2011 and 2011-2012), Endowment The Life of an Artist (2009, 2010 and 2012) and Endowment For Development of Education (2009, 2012).
+For my studies I had received several scholarships, including those from the Endowment Fund of Lívie and Václav Klaus in the academic year 2009-2010, the Endowment Fund of Rotary Club Ostrava (2010), the Czech Music Fund (2010-2011 and 2011-2012), Endowment The Life of an Artist (2009, 2010 and 2012) and Endowment For Development of Education (2009, 2012).

+SOMETHING ABOUT ME AS A PERSON:

+I am proud mom of two and bonus mom to one, wife to Swedish husband who is as well musician, member of a committee<a href="https://beseda.be" target="_blank">Czech Expat Association Beseda.